-Accelerating Apache Iceberg Parquet Scans using Comet (Experimental)#
+Accelerating Apache Iceberg Parquet Scans using Comet#

 Native Reader#

 The example below uses Spark’s package downloader to retrieve Comet 0.14.0 and Iceberg 1.8.1, but Comet has been tested with Iceberg 1.5, 1.7, 1.8, 1.9, and 1.10.
-The key configuration to enable fully-native Iceberg is spark.comet.scan.icebergNative.enabled=true.
+The native Iceberg reader is enabled by default.
+To disable it, set spark.comet.scan.icebergNative.enabled=false.

 $SPARK_HOME/bin/spark-shell \